leahmpring/githubportfolio/DanielsDistinctionPortfolio/README.md

     </tr>
     <tr>
       <td>
-        <b>Attendance Reporting:</b> Attendnace is a surprisingly complex calculatiion.
+        <b>Attendance Reporting:</b> Attendnace is a surprisingly complex calculation.
 Much of my attendance work centered around reading and understaning others' code, pinpointing discrepancies in calculations, and optimizing queries for more readable code and a better user experience.
-Some key accomplishments from my attendance work include (1) evaluating accuracy of attendance calculations for reporting and (2) rewriting SQL query to run in 12 seconds, rather than 2.5 minutes.
+Further, I documented my thought process for reference.
+Key accomplishments from my attendance work include (1) evaluating accuracy of attendance calculations for reporting and (2) rewriting SQL query to run in 12 seconds, rather than 2.5 minutes.
         <br><br><blockquote><b>Critical Thinkning:</b> Reading and understanding another analyst's code required critical thinking, particularly in determining why that analyst did something in a certain way.
 Did they find a specific use case that they accounted for with this code, or is it a redundancy that can be optimized?
 Further, determining how to accurately calculate attendance required critical thinkning.</blockquote>
-        <blockquote><b>Ethical Decision Makeing:</b> Accurate attendance reporting has many implications for ethical decision making, especially given the variety of reasons students may miss school and the associated intervention and student support.
+        <blockquote><b>Ethical Decision Making:</b> Accurate attendance reporting has many implications for ethical decision making, especially given the variety of reasons students may miss school and the associated intervention and student support.
       </td>
     </tr>
     <tr>
       <td>
-        <b>Student Performance Project:</b> Insert here.
+        <b>Student Performance Project:</b> I was the backend programmer on this project developed to empower early intervention for students failing their coursework.
+The lead programmer and myself worked closely with an assistant principal to understand their current (manual) process for gathering information and what additional information was desired.
+In automating that process and meeting those needs, I helped design and develop an application that positively impacts student success and serves as the foundation for current and future student performance work.
+        <br><br><blockquote><b>Critical Thinkning:</b> This project required a snapshot of data not already captured, necessitating critical thinkning in how to capture that information to use in reporting.
+Additionally, as a backend programmer, I critically considered how my work interacted with that of the frontend programmer, ensuring modifications to my work did not interfere with their work.</blockquote>
+        <blockquote><b>Ethical Decision Making:</b> To empower ethical decision making, I worked with my fellow programmers to ensure we accurately reported data.
+Further, we included the appropriate data for decision makers to take informed and ethical next steps.
+Data security was another important component, particularly in granting access to data based on the users' credentials and authorization.</blockquote>
       </td>
     </tr>
   </table>